 I don’t know how we’re going to get them to come out as long as The Blue Line exists.
 The Blue Line has been here since before I was born.
 It’s been here since creation.
 It’s not going away.
 The same line that holds the bad in, keeps the good protected, and that’s the problem.
 Whenever it gets to a point where those that are protected don’t feel protected anymore, that’s when you’ll see The Blue Line get crossed.
 It’s a tight group.
 It’s a tight family.
 It’s a fraternity almost.
 It’s unbelievable.
 We’re that type of a group, all over.
 Policemen are policemen.
 Cops are cops.
 No matter if you’re a cop in Chicago, or the cop that said, “Why didn’t you tell me you’re a policeman?”
 It’s an embarrassment almost for you to mistreat a policeman.
 It’s an embarrassment almost for you to not help their family.
 That’s why you see their funerals five and six miles long.
 Who else has funerals like that?
 Nobody other than head’s of state.
 Everyday common people?
 No, they don’t have that.

-St. Louis is the fifth more segregated city in the country for its size and population.
-I didn’t know that.
-I knew it would be probably in the top 20.
-I didn’t think it would be five.
+St. Louis is one of the most segregated city in the country for its size and population.
 Some of the segregation is done not by design, but by comfort.
 And I don’t think people want to live just with one group.
 If you really wanted a well-rounded child, you would want that child exposed to all kinds of people.
 My bunk mate in the military loved country and western music.
 I hated it.
 When I’d hear the first twang, I’d go crazy.
 And he loved it loud.
 And I loved my soul music loud.
 So, we were just blasting each other out.
 I learned over six or eight months, I started liking country and western.

 People for some reason, have looked to the Ferguson Commission in a different way that I’ve never seen people look at any commission that we’ve had here in St. Louis.